 Anyone who lives with you and is over 18 who is not your partner, dependant child, joint tenant or sub-tenant, is called a "non-dependant" and they are expected to help towards your rent and Council Tax Support.
 An amount is taken from your Housing Benefit and Council Tax Support – even if you do not get any money from them.
 The amount that is deducted depends upon the non-dependant's age and income.

-What can I do if I disagree with the amount of Housing Benefit or Council Tax support I have been given?
+If you disagree with the amount of Housing Benefit or Council Tax support given

 You can request for the original decision to be revised and to be notified in writing of the reasons for the new decision.
 You will have to state why you disagree with the decision and provide documentary proof where necessary.
 It is important that you ask for a revision straight away otherwise you may lose your right to challenge the decision.

-What happens if I'm paid too much Housing Benefit or Council Tax Support?
+What happens if you are paid too much Housing Benefit or Council Tax Support

 You may be paid too much benefit if you do not tell us straight away about any changes to your circumstances.
 This is called an overpayment and you will normally have to pay the benefit back.